Classical Drama and Theatre

 SMIKRINES: (exploding with anger) Didn't you hear him?
 He's done.

 SYROS: Good.
 Then I speak next.
 He did find the baby by himself.
 Everything he said just now was right and happened just that way, good sir.
 I don't argue.
 By begging, pleading really, I got this child from him.
 He speaks truth.
 Some shepherd reported to me, with whom he'd been gabbing—one of his co-workers—he'd found it together with some jewelry.
 That's what, sir, (pointing at the baby) he, this baby, is here for. (to his wife) Give me the baby, wife! (taking the baby in his arms and facing Daos) The necklace and tokens are what this child is asking for, Daos.
 They're his, he says, put there for him as his jewelry, not your feed and fare.
 I am only making this request as his appointed guardian.
-You made me that by giving him to me. (turning to Smikrines) Now it's your job, good sir, to decide about these things (pointing to the jewels in Daos' hand), as I see it, no matter whether they're gold or not: should they should be kept for the child as the gift of his mother—whoever that may be!—until he grows up, or should this underwear snatcher have them, even if he was the first to find them. (turning back to Daos) And what about the fact that, when I took him, I didn't ask you for these things?
+You made me that by giving him to me. (turning to Smikrines) Now it's your job, good sir, to decide about these things (pointing to the jewels in Daos' hand), as I see it, no matter whether they're gold or not: should they not be kept for the child as the gift of his mother—whoever that may be!—until he grows up, or should this underwear snatcher have them, even if he was the first to find them. (turning back to Daos) And what about the fact that, when I took him, I didn't ask you for these things?
 I had no right to then.
 But speaking in his behalf I have now come, asking not one thing of you for myself.
 And the right of salvage? (to Smikrines) He didn't find anything, (imitating Daos) "not one thing," not without doing harm to someone else.
 Finding?
 No, that's stealing. (returning the baby to his wife, then addressing Smikrines) Look here, sir!
-Perhaps this child is above us socially, and after being raised among the working class, he grows to despise these things, aspire to his own nature.
+Perhaps this child is above us socially, and after being raised among the working class, he grows to despise these things, to aspire to his own nature.
 He may even dare to do a noble act, you know, kill a lion, put on armor, maybe run in races.
 You've seen tragedies, I'm sure, and you know what I mean.
-Those mythological heroes, like Neleus and Pelias that the old man found, the goatherd, in his overalls like me, when he saw that they were superior to himself, he told them the truth, (imitating Daos) "how he found them, how he took them." (note) He gave them a little bag with their trinkets, from which they learned their whole past completely and they became kings who once were goatherds.
+Those mythological heroes, like Neleus [NEE-lee-us] and Pelias [PELL-lee-us] that the old man found, the goatherd, in his overalls like me, when he saw that they were superior to himself, he told them the truth, (imitating Daos) "how he found them, how he took them." (note) He gave them a little bag with their trinkets, from which they learned their whole past completely and they became kings who once were goatherds.
 But if Daos had lifted their things, sold them to make himself a profit of twelve drachmas, they'd have spent their whole lives ignorant, although so great and so high in birth.
 It's not right that I care for the child in body and that Daos take its only hope of salvation and disappear, sir.
 A man I know almost married his sister except for such tokens. (pointing off in the distance abstractly) He found his mother and rescued her.
 He saved his brother.
 Life, precarious by nature, makes it necessary to take precautions about everything, watch out as much as possible.
 But (imitating Daos) "Give it back, if," he says, "it's not to your liking."
 He thinks he has an open-and-shut case.
 Hardly right! (to Daos) If they make you return any of the baby's things, will you try to get it back, too, so your kidnaping is less risky next time, since it's only luck that saved any of its possessions this round? (to Smikrines) I'm done.
 Make the right decision.

 SMIKRINES: An easy decision.
 Everything exposed with the baby goes with it.
 That's my decision.